Brian-MacCurtin/SQL-Layoffs-Project/README.md

 # Project Overview
 This project took a look at layoff numbers from companies world-wide during the COVID pandemic.
 The dataset provided many descriptive columns regarding each company, as well as some numerical variables regarding the layoffs they had.

-I mainly wanted to explore different trends related to the total amount of people laid off at a time for different companies and what percentage of the company was laid off.
+I mainly wanted to explore different trends related to the total number of people laid off at a time for different companies and what percentage of the company was laid off.

 # Project Motivation
-The original dataset had many issues with it, so this project was designed to learn how to utilize SQL to clean the dataset, and then how to perform EDA on the dataset.
+The original dataset had many issues with it, so this project was designed to learn how to utilize SQL to clean the dataset.
+The SQL queries for this can be found here: [SQL Layoffs Data Cleaning](/Layoffs%20Data%20Cleaning%20Project/).
+The second goal of this project was to learn how to perform EDA on the cleaned dataset.
+The SQL queries for this portion of the project can be found here: [SQL Layoffs EDA](/Layoffs%20EDA%20Project/).
 This project also gave me hands-on experience working with MySQL and MySQLWorkbench.

 ## Tools I Used
 - SQL → Language used to query the database